 - allowing men to disrespect my marriage by flirting with me

 FOR WOMEN WHOSE HUSBANDS ARE FLIRTING WITH OTHER WOMEN

-The biggest question for me as a wife is -
+The biggest question for me as a wife would be –

-how can I conduct myself wisely in this situation and how can I honor God in my marriage even as I am hurting?
+How can I conduct myself wisely in this situation, how can I seek to strengthen my marriage and how can I honor God in my marriage even as I am hurting?

 WHAT DO I ACTUALLY HAVE CONTROL OVER HERE?

-If my husband is flirting with other women, I would want to ask myself some questions
+I would want to possibly ask myself some questions like:

 - do I communicate that I desire my man in a way he really hears?